algr3m/Data-Analytics-portfolio/project-1-sales-analysis/README.md

 Microsoft Excel (PivotTables, PivotCharts, Dashboard Design) Key Insights
-High revenue does not guarantee profitability Furniture generated the 2nd highest sales, but underperformed in profit due to excessive discounting Technology is the most efficient category
+High revenue does not guarantee profitability Furniture generates high sales but underperforms in profitability due to higher discount levels.
+Technology is the top-performing category, generating both the highest sales and highest profit, indicating strong demand and healthy margins.
 Lower discount exposure resulted in the highest profit contribution Critical discount threshold identified (~20%) Profitability declines sharply beyond this point and becomes negative at higher discount levels